samdouble/binoqlars-schema-analyzer/README.md

 ## Running locally

-Create a file named **dev.env** and add the following environment variables in it:
+Create a file named **dev.env** at the root of the project and add the following environment variables in it:
 - MONGO_URL

 Run the following command: